 “My ex was like this and he was still a piece of shit”

-People can mirror your awesome self in order to seem like the perfect person you need.
+People can mirror you to seem like the perfect person, like you can relate to them in some way to increase their likeability factor.
 It’s all a ruse to get in your pants or have access to an ego-feeding supply.
-But facades like this don’t last and when the cracks begin to show – you’re likely already trauma bonded and hoping things return back to the good old days.
-This state only leaves us terribly confused and wondering what the hell happened.
+But facades like this don’t last and when the cracks begin to show – assuming you’ve progressed into a relationship, you’re likely already trauma bonded and hoping things return back to the good old days of woo-ing and fireworks (read: love-bombing).
+This state only leaves us terribly confused and wondering what we can to do make things better.
+A losing battle that only winds up with you depleted and a shell of your former self.

 So what am I doing?
 Or more importantly, what can you do to assess the health of a relationship?
-It’s nothing revolutionary, to be frank.
+It’s nothing revolutionary – it’s simply gut feelings.

-If their charming smile and words of poetry still manage to make your stomach sink a little, then something clearly isn’t sitting right on your safety scale.
-Devil’s advocate could argue you’re being too anxious, judgemental or harsh – but aren’t these the very things that keep us trapped in unhealthy cycles?
+If their charming smile and words of poetry still manage to make your heart melt and your stomach sink a little, then something clearly isn’t sitting right on your scale of safety.
+Devil’s advocate could argue you’re being too anxious, paranoid or harsh – but aren’t these the very things that keep us trapped in unhealthy cycles?
 The feeling we’re being “too” something?

-If that feeling still persists – try to debunk your perceptions by asking the necessary questions you need answers to.
-If things still don’t feel right, then trust your subconscious and do what you need to do to move on.
-Something is being triggered here, you might not know now, but I’m a firm believer that we have a sixth sense for bad juju.
+If that feeling still persists – debunk your perceptions by asking the necessary questions you need answers to.
+And if things still don’t feel right, then trust your subconscious and do what you need to do to move on.
+No amount of tattoos or perfectly waxed eyebrows should keep you trapped in something potentially toxic.
+Something is being triggered here.
+You might not know why or how, but I’m a firm believer we have a sixth sense for dubious behaviour.

 On the flip side, we need to accept humans aren’t perfect and we absolutely cannot expect them to show love and interest in the same way we do.
-So whilst you might be conversing with a seasoned fuckboy (and let’s be honest, the chances are high) – you could potentially be in the presence of someone who’s genuinely a sweetheart but hasn’t had healthy communicative styles modeled to them.
+So whilst you might be conversing with a seasoned fuckboy (and let’s be honest, the chances are high) – you could be in the presence of someone who’s genuinely a sweetheart, but hasn’t had healthy communicative styles modeled to them.
+Just err on the side of falling for potential.

 What I’m trying to say is no matter the situation, always remind yourself that room to learn and grow is a right of passage for everyone.
 Yes – even the fuckboy.
 We’re full of imperfections and some red flags…might be not red flags.
-They could be white flags under red lights for sure – but it all goes back to your gut feeling and what you deem acceptable in a healthy dynamic.
+It all goes back to your gut feeling and what you deem acceptable in a healthy dynamic.
 If something seems off, it probably is, but check in with yourself first before jumping the gun.

 So yeah – that’s why I don’t bat an eyelid at the tell-tale signs.
 Whilst they have their place and act as a good indicator, they’re not gospel.
 Your gut is.